-City Life Church Safeguarding Policy

-Guidelines for working with Children, Young People and Adults in need of care & support
+City Life Church Safeguarding Policy Guidelines for working with Children, Young People and Adults in need of care & support City Life Church Last reviewed May 2025

-Last updated May 2023

-Chapel Hill

-Truro

-TR1 3BD
+City Life Church Chapel Hill Truro TR1 3BD

+Tel: 01872 241 984

+Email: office@citylifechurch.co.uk

+www.citylifechurch.co.uk

-Tel: 01872 241 984 Email: office@citylifechurch.co.uk www.citylifechurch.co.uk ROLES AND RESPONSIBILITIES: Easy to read chart of different people within the church, who have responsibility for safeguarding:
+ROLES AND RESPONSIBILITIES: Easy to read chart of different people within the church, who have responsibility for safeguarding:

-Role/Name/Contact Responsibilities How Receives disclosures or reports of disclosures of abuse.
+Role/Name/Contact Responsibilities How Designated People for Safeguarding: Jodeigh Phelps Mark Fenlon Receives disclosures or reports of disclosures of abuse.
 See information on Welcome Notice Board.
-Designated People for Safeguarding: Liaises with the Association Safeguarding Contact and external agencies where necessary.
-Has a list of contact numbers and blank copies of the Safeguarding Incident Form.
-Jodeigh Phelps 01209 822698 Mark Fenlon 01872 223 189 Keeps the safeguarding policy relevant and up to date.
-Organises appropriate training.
+Contact the church office for telephone details Email Liaises with the Association Safeguarding Contact and external agencies where Has a list of contact numbers and blank copies of the Safeguarding Incident safeguarding@citylifechurch.co.uk necessary.
+Keeps the safeguarding policy relevant and up to date.
+Organises appropriate training Form.
 Annually reviews and updates if necessary.
 Ensures all adults attend necessary training every three years.
 Advocates and facilitates safe church practices.
 Promotes a culture of best practice throughout the church life.
-DBS Verifier & Safeguarding Administrator: Sally Berriman Makes sure that all relevant people working with children, young people and adults in need have an up-to-date DBS check in place at all times, and records training dates.
-Coordinates the completion and renewal of DBS forms and liaises with the Designated People for Safeguarding on the outcomes when required.
+DBS Verifier & Safeguarding Makes sure that all Coordinates the Administrator: Charmaine relevant people working completion and Harverson contact via church office or email dbs@citylifechurch.co.uk with children, young people and adults in need have an up-to-date DBS check in place at all times, and records training dates. renewal of DBS forms and liaises with the Designated People for Safeguarding on the outcomes when required.
 Minister: Matt Noble Supports and assists the Designated People for Safeguarding.
-Has regular communication with the Designated People for Safeguarding, particularly if a serious incident arises.
-Church Meeting Adopts the safeguarding policy and procedures annually.
+Has regular communication with the Designated People for Safeguarding, particularly if a serious incident arises Church Meeting Adopts the safeguarding policy and procedures annually.
 Discusses and agrees the policy and procedures brought by the Designated People for Safeguarding.
-Safeguarding Trustee: Sharon Patterson Takes the lead on safeguarding matters on behalf of the trustees/elders/deacons.
+Safeguarding Trustee: Helen Holmes Takes the lead on safeguarding matters on behalf of the trustees/elders/deacons.
 Has regular communication and reports from the Designated People for Safeguarding and ensures safeguarding is on the agenda at trustee meetings.
 Trustees/Leadership Team of church Has responsibility for safeguarding best practice within the church.
 Makes sure that all necessary safeguarding measures are in place (including policy, procedures, training, safe recruiting, etc.).